kuzzleio/documentation-old/guide/source/includes/essentials/_security.md

 ```

 Each entry of the `controllers`, `actions` tree can be set to either an explicit value or the "&#42;" wildcard.

+When `controller` is declared within a Plugin, its name must be prefixed with the name of the Plugin, like `< plugin-name/controller-name >`.

 The `action permission` value can be set either to: